jasonrute/modulize/README.md

 Here are a few fine points:
 - Modules should be added in the order of their dependencies.
-- For the (rare) case of mutually dependent modules, one can pass a `dependencies` arguement to `@modulize`.
+- For the (rare) case of mutually dependent modules, one can pass a `dependencies` argument to `@modulize`.
 This is only needed when the module being added comes before the module it depends on.
 (Also, a.b.foo doesn't need to add `a.b` as a dependency.
 This is done automatically.)
 - The code in the dummy class is run at the time the class is created, not at that time of import.  *Be careful, this may effect the desired behavior.*
 - A module must be imported for it to be used.